-4.8 out of 5 Stars on TrustPilot
+4.7 out of 5 Stars on TrustPilot

 How To Cover Up Old Pebbledash

 Pebbledash, a once-prevalent feature in British home architecture, is a unique and rugged exterior finish.
 Its creation involves applying a wet mortar mix to walls and then pressing small pebbles or gravel into the surface.
-This technique not only provides a robust, weather-resistant layer but also adds a distinctive texture and character to the buildings.
+This technique provides a robust, weather-resistant layer and adds a distinctive texture and character to the buildings.
+However, the charm of pebbledash can fade over time, leading to a dated appearance that many homeowners wish to refresh or completely overhaul.
+The texture of pebbledash, with its rough and uneven surface, presents specific challenges and opportunities for renovation.
+The techniques to cover up old pebbledash vary.

 How do I get rid of pebbledash?